-- Please deliver the original signed title page only to us at Herbst Learning Commons and Student Center, on the 1st floor of the Mission Hall Building (Room 1300, 550 16th Street San Francisco) - on the Mission Bay campus.
-Or you can send it to us via campus mail box 1227.
+- Please deliver the original signed title page only to us at the Graduate Division Office, on the 3rd floor of the Rutter/Community Center (Room CC310, 1675 Owen Street San Francisco) - on the Mission Bay campus.
+Or you can send it to us via campus mail box 0523.

-- PhD and DPTSc students must also complete the "Doctoral Exit Survey" online (through Qualtrics).
+- PhD students must also complete the "Doctoral Exit Survey" online (through Qualtrics).
 The Graduate Division will automatically be notified when you complete this survey.